ItzGray/KingsIsleAutoSplitters/Pirate101/pirate_README.md

 Flooded Shrine - Splits upon talking to Shepherd before fighting Fin Dorsal during the quest "Into the Skull Cave".
 ## Moe%
+Skarakeets - Splits upon completion of the quest "Ring, My Belle".

+Red Claw Ships - Splits upon defeating Red Claw Ships during the quest "Gordon's Fishermen".

+Shelly Duvall - Splits upon defeating Shelly Duvall during the quest "Gordon's Fishermen".

+Red Hook Cave - Splits upon completion of the quest "Gordon's Fishermen".

+Louis Jerry - Splits upon completion of the instance quest "Doyle and Trouble".
+## Manny%
+Dinolizards - Splits upon talking to Zadok after defeating Dinolizards during the quest "The Pirate That Time Forgot".

+Kawil Raptors - Splits upon completion of the quest "Lizard City".

+Tzib'Chac Finskulls - Splits upon completion of the quest "The City That Time Forgot".
+## Jack%
+Underwater Grotto - Splits upon completion of the instance quest "Crab Bag".

+Cutthroat Ships - Splits upon completion of the quest "Sharks in the Water".

+Sergeant Seger 1 - Splits upon completion of the quest "Troubles Down Below".

+Sergeant Seger 2 - Splits upon completion of the quest "To Track a Traitor!".

+Darzoz - Splits upon completion of the instance quest "The Thresher Connection".

+Fire Ship - Splits upon completion of the instance quest "Pawns of the Prawns".
+## Ratbeard%
+Vortex of Doom - Splits upon completion of the quest "The Most Dangerous Catch".

+Waponi Ships - Splits upon talking to Chief Omurtu after defeating Waponi Ships during the quest "A Fishy Business".

+Rocco - Splits upon completion of the quest "Belly Aches".

+Grim Mr. Gordon - Splits upon completion of the quest "One-Eyed Jacks Are Wild".

+Bounty Island - Splits upon completion of the instance quest "Captain Gunn's Test".
+## Skull Island%
+House Guzman Ships - Splits upon completion of the quest "Monkey Suit".

+Troggies - Splits upon completion of the quest "Rumble in the Jungle".